chainpoint/bitcoin-header-node/README.md

-For a contained testing network like regtest or simnet, only the raw data will work since the height functionality works by querying the [blockcypher.com](https://blockcypher.com) API for the target blocks (you can see how to set the raw block data in the bhn tests for startTip).
+For a contained testing network like regtest or simnet, only the raw data will work since the height functionality works by querying the [blockcypher.com](https://blockcypher.com) API for the target blocks (you can see how to set the raw block data in the bhn tests for startBlock).

-Both options, `start-tip` or `start-height`, can be passed as with any [bcoin Configuration](https://github.com/bcoin-org/bcoin/blob/master/docs/configuration.md).
+Both options, `start-block` or `start-height`, can be passed as with any [bcoin Configuration](https://github.com/bcoin-org/bcoin/blob/master/docs/configuration.md).

 For example, to start from block 337022, you can pass in the following at runtime: